mspnp/samples/Reliability/HealthAlerts/Readme.md

 },
 ```

-### Instructions
+### Prerequisites

 #### Create an action group

-Using the portal, manually create an Action Group named heatlh-alerts-ag configured to notify you:
+To follow the instructions on this sample, you'll need to create or reuse an Action Group configured to notify you; using the portal, manually create an Action Group named heatlh-alerts-ag.

 See [How to create and manage action groups in the Azure portal](https://docs.microsoft.com/azure/azure-monitor/platform/action-groups) for instructions.

-#### Deploy the template
+### Deploy the template

 Log in to Azure